kfkonrad/relconf/README.md

 ### generting the schema

-To generate the schema, `relconf` needs to be built with the `schmema` feature enabled.
+To generate the schema, `relconf` needs to be built with the `schema` feature enabled.
 You can enable the feature and generate the schema like so:

 ```sh